unitaryfund/mitiq/docs/source/examples/examples.md

 ZNE with Cirq: Energy landscape of a variational circuit <simple-landscape-cirq.md>
 ZNE with Braket: Energy landscape of a variational circuit <simple-landscape-braket.md>
 ZNE with Qiskit: Energy landscape of a variational circuit <simple-landscape-qiskit.md>
+ZNE with Pennylane Energy landscape of a variational circuit <simple-landscape-pennylane.md>
 ZNE with Qiskit: Layerwise folding <layerwise-folding.md>
 ZNE with Qiskit: Quantum simulation of quantum many body scars <quantum_simulation_scars_ibmq.md>
 ZNE with Cirq: Solving MaxCut with QAOA <maxcut-demo.md>